Define the structure of the content you will create and serve using AEM’s headless capabilities by using Content Fragment Models.

 Content Fragment Models define the structure of the data and content that you will create and manage in AEM.
 They serve as a kind of scaffolding for your content.
 When choosing to create content, your authors will select from the Content Fragment Models you define, which guides them in creating content.

 An information architect would perform these tasks only sporadically as new models are required.
 For the purposes of this getting started guide, we only need to create one model.

-Log into AEM and from the main menu select Tools -> Assets -> Content Fragment Models.
+Log into AEM as a Cloud Service and from the main menu select Tools, General, Content Fragment Models.

 Tap or click on the folder that was made by creating your configuration.

 Tap or click Create.

 Provide a Model Title, Tags and Description.
 You can also select/deselect Enable model to control whether the model is immediately enabled upon creation.

 In the confirmation window, tap or click Open to configure your model.

 Using the Content Fragment Model Editor, build your Content Fragment Model by dragging and dropping fields from the Data Types column.

 Once you place a field, you must configure its properties.
 The editor will automatically switch to the Properties tab for the added field where you can provide the mandatory fields.